BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 ## Overview

-Shrug is a fungible token protocol where the token data lives directly in the locking script as plain data pushes.
+Shrug is a fungible token protocol for Bitcoin SV where the token data lives directly in the locking script as plain data pushes.
 Every token output starts with a short, fixed prefix — the shrug tag, a token id, and an amount — followed by an ordinary locking script.

 Shrug is an evolution of [BSV-21](bsv-21.md) and follows the same general rules.
 If you know BSV-21, the mapping is summarized in the comparison below; if you don't, this page stands on its own.